 by Tom Matoff

-J-Church streetcar turning onto Valencia Street from Market Street, c.
+J-Church streetcar turning onto Valencia Street from Market Street in the heart of the Hub, c.
 1949.

 Meanwhile, other underlying issues were stirring.
 World War I and its aftermath changed the economic complexion of public transit operation.
 Nationwide, the inflation which accompanied the war, as well as growth in automobile usage and postwar recession caused tremendous financial problems for the industry.
 Many transit systems went into bankruptcy in this period, and the United Railroads itself was forced into reorganization in 1921, emerging as the Market Street Railway Company.
 In San Francisco, a densely populated city with very high ridership levels, some of the effects of the new economic circumstances of the industry took longer to be felt.
 Overall ridership leveled off in the mid-1920s at about 275 million revenue rides annually for Muni, the Market Street Railway, and the still-independent California Street Cable Railroad Company combined.
 Including transfer passengers, this equated to roughly 330 million total annual boardings for a city whose population in 1920 was 506,000, or about 50% more annual passenger boardings than today's Muni, with a population of over 700,000.